FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_matched.md

 ---
 width: 650px
 name: nd4bb-figure1
-alt: Schematic workflow of the general FAIR (URL_TO_INSERT_RECORD_771 https://fairsharing.org/FAIRsharing.WWI10U) ification pipeline.
+alt: Schematic workflow of the general FAIRification pipeline.
 Some steps need repetitions (yellow arrows).
 ---
-Schematic workflow of the general FAIR (URL_TO_INSERT_RECORD_772 https://fairsharing.org/FAIRsharing.WWI10U) ification pipeline.
+Schematic workflow of the general FAIRification pipeline.
 Some steps need repetitions (yellow arrows).
 ```
 ````

 ### Data extraction

-Data are extracted using a [KNIME workflow provided here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_ANTIMICROBIAL_COMPOUNDS_DATABASE_Cagliari_V4.knwf), with which we can visualize the data extraction steps, handle (URL_TO_INSERT_RECORD_773 https://fairsharing.org/FAIRsharing.0b7e54)  complex data extraction workflows and be easily reproduced.
+Data are extracted using a [KNIME workflow provided here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_ANTIMICROBIAL_COMPOUNDS_DATABASE_Cagliari_V4.knwf), with which we can visualize the data extraction steps, handle (URL_TO_INSERT_RECORD-NAME_590 https://fairsharing.org/FAIRsharing.0b7e54)  complex data extraction workflows and be easily reproduced.

-{numref}`nd4bb-figure2` is a screenshot of the ND4BB website, which is structured into a central part (the blue section) with data and two side columns with additional informat (URL_TO_INSERT_TERM_774 https://fairsharing.org/search?recordType=model_and_format) ion.
+{numref}`nd4bb-figure2` is a screenshot of the ND4BB website, which is structured into a central part (the blue section) with data and two side columns with additional informat (URL_TO_INSERT_TERM_591 https://fairsharing.org/search?recordType=model_and_format) ion.
 Here, we focus on data extraction from the central part.
-The central part of the home page consists of a single table with compound class names as table data configured as HTML (URL_TO_INSERT_RECORD_775 https://fairsharing.org/FAIRsharing.YugnuL)  heading level 3 (\<h3\>, shown in the red box in {numref}`nd4bb-figure3`) and compounds as an unordered list (\<ul\>, shown in the yellow box in {numref}`nd4bb-figure3`).
+The central part of the home page consists of a single table with compound class names as table data configured as HTML (URL_TO_INSERT_RECORD-ABBREV_592 https://fairsharing.org/FAIRsharing.YugnuL)  heading level 3 (\<h3\>, shown in the red box in {numref}`nd4bb-figure3`) and compounds as an unordered list (\<ul\>, shown in the yellow box in {numref}`nd4bb-figure3`).

 ````{dropdown}
 :open: